KennyKangMPC/SPDE/README.md

-# Simulation of different SPDEs
+# Simulation of SPDEs

-Synchronize: simulations of two solutions to the KPZ equation, corresponding to two different initial conditions, which synchronize exponentially fast.
+We use a Galerkin or finite-difference approximation to solve SPDEs with an implicit Euler scheme.

+Approximations include:
+ -